kubernetes/website/docs/getting-started-guides/meanstack.md

 * Containers: These are the Docker, rtk, AppC, or whatever Container you are running.
 You can think of these like subatomic particles; everything is made up of them, but you rarely (if ever) interact with them directly.
 * Pods: Pods are the basic component of Kubernetes.
 They are a group of Containers that are scheduled, live, and die together.
 Why would you want to have a group of containers instead of just a single container?
 Let’s say you had a log processor, a web server, and a database.
 If you couldn't use Pods, you would have to bundle the log processor in the web server and database containers, and each time you updated one you would have to update the other.
 With Pods, you can just reuse the same log processor for both the web server and database.
-* Replication Controllers: This is the management component of Kubernetes, and it’s pretty cool.
-You give it a set of Pods, tell it "I want three copies of this," and it creates those copies on your cluster.
-It will do its best to keep those copies always running, so if one crashes it will start another.
+* Deployments: A Deployment provides declarative updates for Pods and ReplicaSets.
+You only need to describe the desired state in a Deployment object, and the deployment controller will change the actual state to the desired state at a controlled rate for you.
+You can define Deployments to create new resources, or replace existing ones by new ones.
-* Services: This is the other side to Replication Controllers.
+* Services: This is the other side to Deployments.
 A service is the single point of contact for a group of Pods.
-For example, let’s say you have a Replication Controller that creates four copies of a web server pod.
+For example, let’s say you have a Deployment that creates four copies of a web server pod.
 A Service will split the traffic to each of the four copies.
 Services are "permanent" while the pods behind them can come and go, so it’s a good idea to use Services.

 ## Step 1: Creating the Container